Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 Public Access : Home, How to Join, Gallery, Magician's for Hire, sign in/register

-Assoiciate Member : Home, How to Join, Gallery, Magician's for Hire, sign in/register, Profile, Latest News, Shop
+Assoiciate Member : Home, How to Join, Gallery, Magician's for Hire, sign in/register, Profile, Shop

-Admin member will have the ability to edit : Magician's for Hire,  Latest News, Shop, Gallery
+Admin member will have the ability to edit : Magician's for Hire, Shop, Gallery

 Website will be built using : Django framework, Python, Javascript, CSS, HTML, MySQL